-- 1 Status bar.
-This bar is shown on the top of most screens.
-Please refer to section 3.4 on page 21 for more details. - (2) The airspeed indicator displays IAS (indicated airspeed) and TAS (true airspeed).
-The indicator background can display white, green, yellow arc, $V{\rm NE}$ limit, recommended approach speed and other important speed limits.
-See also section 3.10.1 on page 34. - (3) The artificial horizon indicator provides current attitude and side-slip information.
-Roll and pitch angle can be read from the top and middle
+- (2) The airspeed indicator displays IAS (indicated airspeed) and TAS (true airspeed).
+The indicator background can display white, green, yellow arc, $V{NE}$ limit, recommended approach speed and other important speed limits.
+See also section 3.11.1 on page 39. - (3) The artificial horizon indicator provides current attitude and side-slip information.
+Roll and pitch angle can be read from the top and middle scale respectively.

-- scale respectively.
 The ball indicates the side-slip.
+Trim indicators (roll, pitch, yaw) are shown on the right bottom part of the horizon when trim position sensors are connected.
 A touch on the horizon will toggle between 3D view and standard view.
-See also section 3.10.2 on page 36. - 4 The altitude indicator shows current baro-corrected altitude.
+See also section 3.11.2 on page 41.

+(4) The altitude indicator shows current baro-corrected altitude.
 It is available in feet or meters.
 When scale is given in feet, the third needle can be shown as well.
 It also displays current QNH reference pressure (aka baro-correction).
 A touch on the QNH label opens the QNH setting window.
-See also section 3.10.3 on page 37.
+See also section 3.11.3 on page 42.